gsisaoki/plankton_dataset/README.md

 Image cropping and dataset creation of individual plankton images using annotation data in CVAT(Computer Vision Annotation Tool).

 # Preparation
-1. Prepare annotated task data in cvat, such as the zip file in cvat_sample/x(40 or 100).
+1.Prepare annotated task data in cvat, such as the zip file in cvat_sample/x(40 or 100).
 (Select YOLO 1.1 in Export task dataset → Export format)
-2. Prepare the following files covering the target tasks and target annotations.
+2.Prepare the following files covering the target tasks and target annotations.
 ・Task information file (cvat_taskinfo) that includes plankton collection locations, etc.

 ・Annotation name file (anno_name_list) containing labels for each classification class.